dgramaciotti/dgramaciotti/README.md

 ## About

-I'm a fullstack developer, having worked like that for around 5 years.
-I have worked in small, medium and large teams, in many different industries.
-I like javascript and stuff related to that.
+I'm a full-stack developer, having worked like that for around 6 years.
+I have worked in small, medium, and large teams, in many different industries.

 ## Recent work and study

-Currently I'm working for toyota with serverless.
-Helping scale applications and rethink architecture patterns.
+Currently, I work for Varsity Tutors, an education company in the US.

 ## Colaboration

-I'm looking to learn and colaborate on projects related to what I already work with and with new technologies.
-If you want my help just contact me, and we can talk about your project, whether its open-source or a business project.
+I'm looking to learn and collaborate on projects related to what I already work with and with new technologies.
+If you want my help contact me, and we can talk about your project, whether it's an open-source or a business project.

 ## Contact me